Zubair2020/Adversarial_Autoencoders/README.md

 # GANs
 Projects

-Projects 1 - Adversarial Autoencoders - Trained using MNIST data and generated training samples shown in MNIST Generated Images
+Adversarial Autoencoders - Model Trained using MNIST data and generated training samples shown in MNIST Generated Images

 1.This is a code snippet for an adversarial autoencoder in Python using the Keras API.
 An autoencoder is a neural network that is trained to reconstruct its input.
 An adversarial autoencoder is a type of autoencoder that is trained using a two-part loss function.